freebayes/freebayes/README.md

     freebayes -f ref.fa aln.bam >var.vcf

 ... will produce a VCF file describing all SNPs, INDELs, and haplotype variants between the reference and aln.bam.
+The CRAM version is

+    freebayes -f ref.fa aln.cram >var.vcf

 Multiple BAM files may be given for joint calling.